 7. Coordinate with clients

 Project managers also need to coordinate with clients.
-This includes negotiating with clients regarding terms, deadlines, tasks, and requirements.
+This includes negotiating terms, deadlines, tasks, and requirements.

-It’s the project manager’s duty to clarify to the client how they should approach the project and what their expectations should be.
+The project manager must clarify to the client how they should approach the project and their expectations.

 Every manager needs several critical managerial skills.
-Here are some essential skills project managers need to manage projects effectively.
+Here are some essential skills for successful project managers.

 Communication

 Project managers constantly need to communicate with stakeholders.
-Whether this is with clients, team members, or suppliers, they need to communicate clearly so that everyone is on board.
-If not, they risk failing to deliver a project on time and according to high standards.
+Whether this is with clients, team members, or suppliers, they need to speak clearly so that everyone is on board.
+If not, they risk failing to deliver on time and with high quality.

 Negotiation

 Leading a project means constantly being involved in negotiations.
-From engaging with suppliers, dealing with team conflict, and having discussions with clients, project managers always need to negotiate terms and conditions.
+From engaging with suppliers, dealing with team conflict, and discussing with clients, project managers always need to negotiate terms and conditions.
 Therefore, they need to be able to negotiate budgets, prices, resources, timelines, and much more.

 Time management

 Scheduling is a core facet of project management.
 This is because specific projects involve multiple schedules and need to leave room for possible roadblocks.
-Thus, project managers need to be able to manage their and their team’s time effectively to ensure that all deadlines and milestones are met within a specific time frame.
+Thus, project managers must manage their time and their team’s time effectively to ensure that all deadlines and milestones are met within a project life cycle.

 Risk management